Before

 Indicative value₹14.8L-₹16.2L (58-63 paise on total outstanding)

-Reasoning: Clean legal standing + settlement intent + strong collateral coverage supports above-average recovery.
+Reasoning: clean legal standing, settlement intent, and strong collateral coverage support above-average recovery.
 Colrows recommends inclusion in bid at upper-band pricing.

 “The investment committee didn't ask us to justify the number.
 For the first time, the number came with its own justification - traceable to regulation, to precedent, to the account itself.”